 Check any shareholders' agreements, partnership agreements, or operating agreements for restrictions on transfers, as well as for specific procedures that must be followed to retitle your shares or interests into the name of your revocable living trust.

-Changing ownership of your life insurance policy to your revocable living trust gives your successor trustee the legal authority to deal with the policy, including borrowing against its cash value to pay for your care if you should become mentally incapacitated.
+Changing the ownership of your life insurance policy to your revocable living trust gives your successor trustee the legal authority to deal with the policy, including borrowing against its cash value to pay for your care if you should become mentally incapacitated.

 But be careful in states that offer creditor protection for the cash value of life insurance because some states only offer protection for policies owned by "individual" residents of the state.
 The cash value would become unprotected because the trust isn't an individual.

 Monies Owed to You

-Monies owed includes both secured and unsecured personal loans that you've made to others, such as a mortgage you hold on someone else's real estate.
+Monies owed include both secured and unsecured personal loans that you've made to others, such as a mortgage you hold on someone else's real estate.
 It's usually advisable to redraft any agreements to name the trust as the current lender.